Wine, art, a lush garden, great tunes, family, friends and delicious, simple fare.

 “Side Door has a very personal resonance with the community through beautiful elements that bring people together,” says FLATIRON Side Door creator and co-founder, Ben Bangay.

-A finely curated menu of wine, cocktails and beer star, while abundant platters and pizzas compliment each drop to perfection.
+A finely curated menu of wine, cocktails and beer star, while abundant platters and pizzas complement each drop to perfection.

 With a lineage in horticulture, engineering and design, Ben – a film and television production designer – fortified all his passions and expertise into one single project: FLATIRON Side Door Wine Bar + Events Space.